canonical/terraform-juju-landscape-server/CONTRIBUTING.md

 ## Prerequisites

 To make contributions to this repository, the following software is needed to be installed in your development environment.
-Please [set up your environment][set-up-environment] before development.
+Please ensure the following are installed before development.

-- A Kubernetes cluster
-- Juju>=3.5
+- Juju >=3.5
-- Juju controller bootstrapped onto the K8s cluster
+- A Juju controller bootstrapped onto a machine cloud
 - Terraform
+- A model for testing

 ## Development and Testing